mateuszniechwiej/Ms-1-LP/README.md

 A muted video used as a gif will be available in the **About** section.
 >9.
 I want to enjoy the design of the website and the content.

 A visitor will find an easily navigated website, with an intuitive way to find the content.
-Colours and fonts, images and video used in this project also were chosen for a better visual experience.
+Colours, fonts and images and video used in this project also were chosen for a better visual experience.
+### Returning visitor stories:
+>1.
+I want to find contact information.
+>2.
+I want to find directions to the Café and the remaining ice-cream shops.
+>3.
+I want to find about current opening times.

+A returning visitor will still find information about opening times, contact details and also navigation directions to company ice cream places.
+>4.
+I want to see new images or videos of the places and product.

+A returning visitor will find new photos in gallery page and video gif updated upon owners request on the homepage.

 # Deployment

 ### This website was developed using GitPod and VSCode, with repository hosted on GitHub.